 That’s kind of a dramatic example, and it may sound ludicrous to Westerners, but still, the principle stands with regard to Saudi women’s headcoverings.
 Some Saudi women wear a tarha tightly over their head, leaving their faces exposed but covering their hair.
 Some use the tarha to cover their faces entirely.
 Some wear a niqab.
 Some toss the tarha over their heads just enough to say their heads are covered, but most of their hair is showing at the front.
 Covering the head in some way, shape, or form is something that most Saudi women do when in the Kingdom, because society is such that that’s just what you have to do…although there are various ways that they choose to do it.

 Myth 2.
 Women are not allowed to leave the house without a male relative escorting them.

-This one is so pervasive in Western culture that I used to believe it.
+This particular myth is so pervasive in Western culture that I used to believe it.
 I’m not sure why, or where I picked it up.
 But before I moved to Saudi Arabia, even after I’d had discussion after discussion with my husband about what life in Saudi Arabia was like, I never thought to ask him about being escorted by a mahram (male relative) when I left the house because I was so convinced it was true.
 I didn’t worry about it because I figured that since he would have to drive me everywhere I needed to go, I had my male relative escort built in and thus it wouldn’t be a problem.
 And of course, since he didn’t know I thought it was true, he didn’t correct me.
 But yeah, I thought this.
 And then I moved to Saudi Arabia.